What are ETL tools?

 High availability is also different in the cloud because you pick a cloud data center near where you generate and process your data.
 For high availability, you can split your storage across multiple storage devices to protect from device failure.
 To protect against data center failure due to disasters such as fire, flood, or earthquakes, you can designate a standby data center in a different geography.

 Network latency is a significant consideration when you are operating in the cloud.
 The network connections between cloud data centers will not be as fast as within a given data center.
 It is advisable to perform data analysis in the same cloud region that hosts your data lake.
 Public cloud providers usually charge egress charges based on the volume of data you are moving, which is an additional reason to process data where it is created.

 Cloud providers have their own data management ecosystems, such as Google Big Query, Azure Synapse and Amazon RedShift, to provide compelling reasons to lock yourself into their platform.
 However, most businesses don’t want to single-source critical technology so they can always procure the best value when needed.
 For this reason, data management solutions that span multiple cloud platforms and can run on-premise offer maximum flexibility.
-The Avalanche Cloud Data Platform offers this flexibility.
-The Avalanche Cloud Data Platform is a fully managed hybrid cloud data platform service designed to deliver high performance and scale across data volumes, concurrent users, and query complexity.
+The Actian Data Platform offers this flexibility.
+The Actian Data Platform is a fully managed hybrid cloud data platform service designed to deliver high performance and scale across data volumes, concurrent users, and query complexity.